MariaAlvBla/NCBI-Tutorial/ncbi-tutorial.md

 The SRA metadata describes the technical aspects of each sequencing experiment: the sequencing libraries, preparation techniques, and the names of the data files.

-For the Datathon, select "Uploading a file using Excel format" and use the custom Excel File called "SRA_metadata_Dathaton.xlsx".
+For the Datathon, select ***Uploading a file using Excel format*** and use the custom Excel File called **SRA_metadata_Dathaton.xlsx**.
 Please read the instructions included in the excel carefully before filling in the values.
 You can only upload thetab-delimited text file version of the tab "SRA data".

 <img src=".\First time upload images\sra-metadata.png" width=80% height=80%>